apache/openwhisk-wskdeploy/wski18n/README.md

-# How to generate the file of i18n_resources.go for internationalization
+# How to generate the file i18n_resources.go for internationalization

 As a contributor to wskdeploy, the file of i18n_resources.go needs to regenerated, when you add or change any localized message.
 In order to generate i18n_resources.go,